Boulder City Bail Bonds

 • Do nothing and remain in jail until your court date

 If the bail amount is small enough, paying the full amount in cash is the preferable way to go.
-When the amount is large enough to cause financial hardship, calling your local bail bondsman is the best way to handle the situation.
+When the amount is large enough to cause financial hardship, calling your local bail bonds agent is the best way to handle the situation.
 There are some instances when remaining in jail is the best way to go, especially if the defendant is a threat to themselves or others.

 Know Your Warrants and Charges

 If you or a loved one have been arrested or are facing an active warrant, it is important to know what type of charges you have against you.
 Certain charges and warrants require specific types of bail bonds.
-A domestic violence charge or warrant means you will have to hire a bail bondsman that writes that particular type of warrant.
+A domestic violence charge or warrant means you will have to hire a bail agent that writes that particular type of warrant.
 There are several different types of charges that require bail bonds that contain specific stipulations.
 A few include:

 • Domestic violence

 There are certain situations in which you have an active warrant but will not have to do any jail time.
 An active warrant is one that has been signed by the judge but has not been executed.
 You can take care of the situation by hiring a bail bonds service and having them go with you to the jail.
 As the agent is posting your bail, you will be arrested, booked and processed.
 The bail will be posted by the time you finish the intake process and you will be allowed to leave without spending any time in the actual jail.

 Both defendant's and co-signers have rights and responsibilities.
 The Constitution of the United States guarantees every citizen the right to bail bonds according to the 8th Amendment.
 This amendment allows an individual who has been charged with a crime, the ability to pay a specific amount of money to the court to obtain their release from jail.
 This gives them the opportunity to return to their family and go to work, resuming their normal every day life.
 Being released from jail is an opportunity and a privilege.
 If the judge believes that releasing a defendant is dangerous or may cause problems, they may choose to keep them in jail.